priya-km/recipe-app/README.md

 <p><b>*Due to Herokus discontinued support of free dynos, there is now only a video demo available for this app.</b></p>
 <br>
-<p>Demo users are not authorized to access the Django admin panel and are for user demonstration purposes only.</p>

 ## Local Demo Installation
 #### Requirements: